 Kroeung is further labeled by color.
 Red Kroeung derives its color from red chilies or their dehydrated pods.
 Green Kroeung has lemongrass as the dominant ingredient.
 Yellow Kroeung gets its color from the amount of turmeric added.

 This is a recipe for Yellow Royal Kroeung made the traditional way with a pestle and mortar to draw out the natural oils and flavors of each ingredient.
 If for convenience, you prefer the use of a blender or a food processor, you may need to add a couple of teaspoonfuls of water to help the motor along.

-- 4 kaffir lime leaves (finely sliced with the hard center ribs removed)
+4 makrut lime leaves, finely sliced with the hard center ribs removed

-- Follow the same order if using a blender or food processor.
-If the motor has difficulty, add a teaspoonful or two of water to get it going.
+Alternatively you can use a food processor: If the motor has difficulty, add a teaspoonful or two of water to get it going.
 After the toughest ingredients have been crushed, the water combined with the herbs' natural juices and oils should be sufficient to grind the rest of the ingredients.

-- Transfer to a jar with a screw-type store.
+Transfer to a jar with a screw-type lid.
 To prevent the paste from drying out, pour a tablespoonful of oil on top.
-The Kroeung will keep well in the fridge for about five days.
+The kroeung will keep well in the fridge for about five days.

 This recipe can also be made in a food processor, following the same instructions.